schijioke-uche/iac-strategies/README.md

-# Kubernetes and Container Solution
+# Infrastructure as Code Strategies in Cloud Computing
 - Kubernetes
 - Docker
 - Terraform